Deep learning probability flows and entropy production rates in active matter: Entropy production rates

-The quantity $\nabla\cdot v$ is visualized over the phase space of our low-dimensional illustrative example in Figure~\ref{fig:twop_div_v}, which highlights alternating regions of system entropy production and consumption in the two modes.
-Equation~(\ref{eqn:stoch_epr_alt}) reveals a stochastic thermodynamic interpretation of nonequilibrium as a state in which the system EPR is nonzero.
-Moreover, because $S_{\text{sys}}$ is a constant of motion at stationarity, we arrive at the condition
+The function defined in~\eqref{eqn:stoch_epr_alt} is referred to as the (local) system EPR: it is visualized over the phase space of our low-dimensional illustrative example in Figure~\ref{fig:twop_div_v}, which highlights alternating regions of system entropy production and consumption in the two modes.
+Because $S_{\text{sys}}$ is a constant of motion at stationarity, we arrive at the condition

 Later, we will make use of~\eqref{eqn:stoch_epr_alt_expect} as a quantitative test to measure convergence of our learning algorithm.
 To understand how $\sdotsys$ is distributed spatially in systems with a high-dimensional phase space, we may decompose $\div v$ into a \textit{local} sum of contributions from individual particles using $v(r)=(v^1(r),\ldots, v^N(r))$ to obtain